spdskatr/algo-notes/pin.md

 void decode(const string &poem, string &msg);
 ```

-The function `encode` should read in the message `msg` as a parameter and output a valid poem where Pin appears exactly K times.
+The function `encode` should read in the message `msg` as a parameter and output a valid poem where Pin appears exactly N times.
 The function `decode` should read in the message `msg` as a parameter and output the original message.
 No global variables can be shared between the two functions - two different instances of your program will be run to encode and decode messages.
 Both functions will be called at most 10 times per test case.

 ### Subtasks + Constraints